henryphchan/dev-tools/README.md

 2. Publish the `.next` output through your Static Web Apps workflow.
 Use `npm run build` as the build command and `.` as the app location so Next.js can prerender the SPA shell.

 ## Features
+- SEO-ready landing page with descriptive copy for indexing
 - JSON, XML, and SQL formatters with copy-friendly outputs
 - URL/Base64 encoders & decoders
 - Timezone conversion powered by Luxon
 - Bitwise operations with binary previews
+- Dedicated tool routes for sharing and documentation

 Contributions and additional tools are welcome!